robotlolita/robotlolita.github.io/_posts/2013-12-08-a-monad-in-practicality-first-class-failiures.md

 before we do that we need to **know how much of the changes got applied, and what the correct state should be**.
-The usual solution for impure failures is to use exceptions, JavaScript handles this through the `try ... catch` statement and `Error` objects, similar to other mainstream programming languages, like Java, Python and Ruby.
+The usual solution for impure failures is to use exceptions, JavaScript handles this through the `try ... catch` statement and `Error` objects, which is similar to what other mainstream programming languages, like Java, Python, and Ruby use.

-While I can not argue about all approaches of exception handling, since my reading on the subject is somwehat lacking (not having looked at Conditions, for example), most of the common uses in mainstream programming have a handful of associated problems:
+The common usage of these mechanisms in mainstream programming, however, have a handful of problems:

 #### Non locality

-when you throw an exception, you leave the local stack and environment, and ends up God-knows-where.
+When you throw an exception, you leave the local stack and environment, and ends up God-knows-where.
 Maybe the recovering site will be able to handle the failure, maybe it won't.
 In the latter case, your program will be running in an inconsistent state and as long as it continues to do so, bad things can happen.

-Consider the case where you fail to handle a failure to connect with the database due to a temporary network failure, but the recover site happens to swallow the error/or is not able to react in a sensible manner.
+Consider the case where you fail to handle a failure to connect with the database due to a temporary network unavailability, but the recover site happens to swallow the error/or is not able to react in a sensible manner.
 Your application goes up, and all data every user tries to save in your website is silently moved over to `/dev/null`.

 #### Lack of compositionality

-we want to compose computations to cut down the complexity of the application, but exceptions limit the amount of compositionality we can achieve.
-This happens because throwing and recovering from exceptions is a second-class construct, thus we need to write call-site specific code to compose computations that use such mechanisms.
+We want to compose computations to cut down the complexity of the application, but exceptions limit the amount of compositionality we can achieve.
+This happens because throwing and recovering from exceptions is a second-class — and side-effecty — construct, thus we need to write call-site specific code to compose computations that use such mechanisms.

 #### Impaired reasoning

-With side-effects, non-local exceptions and recovering, our code ends up with a contrived flow which is difficult to follow, since now a small piece of code may affect several places, depending on how the exceptions are handled up the call chain.
+With side-effects, non-local exceptions and recovering, our code ends up with a confusing flow which is difficult to reason about, since now a small piece of code may affect several places, depending on how the exceptions are handled up the call stack.

 #### Ad-hoc pattern matching galore